-The newly elected EBR School Board must work across lines of difference to ensure every Baton Rouge student has access to a high-quality school.
-To do this, board members must work with urgency to hold all schools accountable for serving students well, provide high-quality options to serve the 22,000 students currently enrolled in D and F schools, and make policy decisions that help families more easily access the schools that best fit their children’s needs.
-At the Alliance, we believe a dramatic improvement is required in how our public schools serve students and families and will require the following actions from the school board over the next four years:
+The East Baton Rouge School Board must work across lines of difference to ensure every Baton Rouge student has access to a high-quality school.
+To do this, board members must work with urgency to hold all schools accountable for serving students well, provide high-quality options to serve the students currently enrolled in D and F schools, and make policy decisions that help families more easily access the schools that best fit their children’s needs.
+At the Alliance, we believe a dramatic improvement is required in how our public schools serve students and families and will require the following actions from the school board.

 Create guardrails for all public schools that set minimum quality standards and outline targeted action steps for schools that don’t meet them.
 Great schools should be supported to grow and serve more students, while schools that do not deliver on the promise to serve students and families should receive urgent and targeted interventions.